fake option for migration

 Breakdown

---rm Automatically remove the container and its associated anonymous volumes when it exits
+--rm Automatically remove the container and its associated anonymous volumes when it exits--volume `pwd`:/var/src/ Bind mount a volume (docker run --volume host-path:container-path-w Working directory inside the container<?php

 error_reporting(E_ALL);